ericwastaken/Xcode_Playgrounds/README.md

 ## There is better stuff out there
 Please check out [Swift Algorithm Club by Ray Wenderlich](https://github.com/raywenderlich/swift-algorithm-club) and contributors.
 Honestly, a lot of my algorithms are inspired by that repo.

+## About Eric
+Please visit [ericsoto.net](https://www.ericsoto.net/) for more information about me.

+## License
+See the LICENSE file on this repo.